nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 	- checkIdDuringParse()
 	- isValidIdToDelete()

-**Creating DoctorAppointmentDelete command**
+**Creating DoctorAppointmentDeleteCommand**

-3. A DoctorAppointmentDelete Command object is created if the inputs are valid.
+3. A DoctorAppointmentDeleteCommand object is created if the inputs are valid.
 4. The Command object is returned to `DoctorAppointmentInstance.run()`.

 **Deleting DoctorAppointment Object using User Input**

-5. DoctorAppointmentInstance then executes the DoctorAppointmentDelete Command object by running `DoctorAppointmentDeleteCommand.execute()`.
+5. DoctorAppointmentInstance then executes the DoctorAppointmentDeleteCommand object by running `DoctorAppointmentDeleteCommand.execute()`.
 6. `AppointmentList.deleteAppointment()` is called, which iterates through the objects in ArrayList<DoctorAppointment> appointmentList.
 The DoctorAppointment Object matching the input given by the user will be removed from the array list.

 **Saving changed DoctorAppointment Objects into .txt file**